JCvLeeuwen/Ijoid_phylogenetic_inference/README.md

 python visualizer.py
 ```

-Output: PDF and PNG files with colored tips and posterior probabilities
+Output: PDF and PNG files with color-coded leaves and posterior probabilities